 Extortion remains a high-level threat.
 We will see extortion expand its focus onto new industries.
 Governments, healthcare organizations, utilities, and telecommunications will continue to be prime targets, and only the level of cyberattack sophistication will continue to rise.
-However, we are expecting critical infrastructure, and even organizations like law firms and data analytics, to emerge as new targets for extortion threats.
-Cybercriminals will be looking at new industries, which operations they can suppress to get easy money.
-Organizations need to assess their threat risks and make sure their networks are prepared.
+However, we expect critical infrastructure and organizations like law firms and data analytics to emerge as new targets for extortion threats.
+Cybercriminals will look at new industries, which operations they can suppress to get easy money.
+Organizations must assess their threat risks and ensure their networks are prepared.

-I strongly believe that organizations and businesses must adopt a non-technical and non-negotiable mindset to be better prepared for current and emerging cyberthreats.
-In the 16 years of VerSprite’s existence, one issue remains constant – the disregard for basic security hygiene as it relates to products, services, and corporate IT.
+I firmly believe that organizations and businesses must adopt a non-technical and non-negotiable mindset to be better prepared for current and emerging cyber threats.
+In the 16 years of VerSprite’s existence, one issue remains constant – the disregard for basic security hygiene related to products, services, and corporate IT.
 Unfortunately, many executives and leaders still see security as simply a roadblock or a hurdle to get over to appease lawyers, customers, or auditors.
 However, it’s a wrong perspective, which can easily lead to losing an entire business.

 One of the first steps should be changing such perspective and mentality.
 It begins with board members and C-suite managers understanding that the bare minimum cannot be an adequate defense from hacker syndicates and nation-states, which might be well-funded, or even individual loan wolf hackers.
-The reality is cybercrime is a crime that pays, so cybersecurity and data protection must be taken seriously.
+Cybercrime is a crime that pays, so cybersecurity and data protection must be taken seriously.

 Improving your company’s baseline security should start with remediating the still prevalent flaws, such as weak passwords and poor password management, implicit trust in data and application architecture, accessible information due to poor design, or no encryption between API calls.
-Cybersecurity is necessary for successful business continuity, as well as for making sure your company spends more time engineering better services and products, and less time dealing with lawyers and auditors.
+Cybersecurity is necessary for successful business continuity and ensuring your company spends more time engineering better services and products and less time dealing with lawyers and auditors.

-What is the main goal for VerSprite and for Envisions 2022?
+What is the main goal for VerSprite and Envisions 2022?

 VerSprite’s team of cybersecurity experts monitors events and incidents throughout the year.
 Their comprehensive analysis is then compiled into our annual Envisions threat report.

-The goal is always to inform businesses and organizations and provide them with the latest information on current cyberthreats, as well as the best strategies to structure their operations to minimize the threats.
+The goal is always to inform businesses and organizations and provide them with the latest information on current cyber threats and the best strategies to structure their operations to minimize the threats.

-Our combined experience allows us to conduct such extensive critical cyberthreat research every year.
-We hope, this Envisions report helps not only to inform on current trends fueled by the evolving geopolitical risks, but to factor in some key items that need to be addressed in any security programs playbook.
+Our combined experience allows us to conduct extensive critical cyber threat research annually.
+We hope this Envisions report helps inform current trends fueled by the evolving geopolitical risks and factors in some essential items that need to be addressed in any security program playbook.